axibase/atsd/portals/portals-overview.md

 https://atsd_host:8443/portal/4.xhtml
 ```

-Enabled regular portals are listed at the **Portals** drop-down at the right upper corner of the ATSD web interface.
+Enabled regular portals are listed under the **Portals** link in the top menu.

 ![](resources/creating-and-assigning-portals_6.png)

 ### Template Portals

-The template portals exist so that the same generic portal can be accessed for all entities of the same type.
+The template portal requires an entity name to be passed as a request parameter.
+It allows the same parameterized portal to be viewed for all entities of the same type.

-It requires an entity name to be passed as a request parameter.
 Additional parameters can be passed in the query string to customize the portal as described [below](#request-parameters).

-Sample link for a template portal:
+Sample link to a template portal:

 ```elm
 https://atsd_host:8443/portal/111.xhtml?entity=nurswgvml013